SniperAK/react-native-scenes/Readme.md

 > Pure Javascript to standalone scene statck control in React Native like react-navigation or navigator.

-> react-native-scenes makes dynamic routing each scehe.
+> react-native-scenes makes dynamic routing each scene.

 # Version History

+- 0.3.0 Add Route Change event props on each Component and Scenes owner
 - 0.2.0 Add BackHandler Event on Modal and SceneContainer
 - 0.1.5 Add setGlobalBarShadow(boolean) to control bar shadow appearence.